 While Web Tracking can be an invaluable tool, it's important to understand how we track users that will interact with your website.
-Communications Professional can only link website users with subscriber records in specific cases.
+Higher Logic Thrive Marketing Professional (Thrive Marketing Professional) can only link website users with subscriber records in specific cases.

 How it works

-Subscribers who receive one of your Communications Professional mailings and click a hyperlink to access your site will become "known" Users.
-Whenever these Users return to your website, their activity is recorded in Communications Professional.
+Subscribers who receive one of your Thrive Marketing Professional mailings and click a hyperlink to access your site will become "known" Users.
+Whenever these Users return to your website, their activity is recorded in Thrive Marketing Professional.

 NOTE: The Web Tracking code places a first-party cookie on users’ web browsers to make the subscriber record connection.
-A first-party cookie originates from your website (not from Communications Professional or another third-party), making it less likely to be blocked.
-However, if Users clear their cookies or use different browsers/devices, they will appear like new website users until they click on another Communications Professional email.
+A first-party cookie originates from your website (not from Thrive Marketing Professional or another third-party), making it less likely to be blocked.
+However, if Users clear their cookies or use different browsers/devices, they will appear like new website users until they click on another Thrive Marketing Professional email.

 By establishing the identity of a subscriber who visits your website, you can keep track of how they interact with your site with the Web Tracking code.
 You can then take that data and use it to build Target Groups that are based on how they may or may not have interacted with your website.